sev123-del/MarketPredict-BDAG/README.md

 ### 🧠 Summary
 MarketPredict is a decentralized prediction dApp on the BlockDAG Layer 1 network.
-It enables users to create and participate in simple yes/no prediction markets using BDAG tokens or Play-Money (no risk) mode.
+It enables users to create and participate in simple yes/no prediction markets using BDAG tokens or Play Money.
 The project emphasizes:
 - **Trustworthiness** and **intuitive UX**
 - **Security-first** contract design